kpd328/PartyDisplay/README.md

   * Current assets are very lo-res for this day and age
 * [ ] Fix flickering data bug present in all tested games sans Mario Party 5 (How did I get the first one right and mess up the rest?)
 * [ ] Test other regions
+* [ ] Fix hook closing crash
+  * Closing Dolphin or ending emulation before closing PartyDisplay crashes party display, this needs to be more graceful
 * [ ] Create build pipeline for distribution
 * [ ] **Stretch:** Reimplement Dolphin Hook code to be crossplatform (more for Linux then MacOS, don't have access to a MacOS device to build/test).